Life isn’t always straight forward. A bit of a cliche I know, but it’s so true!

 I need to be strong, stay strong.
 I need to find ways to live in the limbo.

-I will find that strength but at this precise moment I’m so physically tired from the constant severity of my pain.
+I will find that strength but at this precise moment I’m so physically tired from the constant severity of my pain, I can barely tbink straight.

 I need to grieve again.
 I know that grieving is part of acceptance.
 Even when we have accepted our situation, as I have for the most part, there are still seasons where we will go through periods of grief again.